Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 670 should be quite a bit faster than the GeForce GTX 460 1GB overall. (explain)
+Memory BandwidthIn theory, the Geforce GTX 670 should be a lot faster than the GeForce GTX 460 1GB in general. (explain)

-Texel RateThe Geforce GTX 670 is a lot (more or less 171%) more effective at AF than the GeForce GTX 460 1GB. (explain)
+Texel RateThe Geforce GTX 670 will be quite a bit (approximately 171%) more effective at anisotropic filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Geforce GTX 670 is the winner, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the Geforce GTX 670 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison